francisglobalsolution/bookie-saas-app/terraform-setup.md

 ## Summary of Changes

-I've successfully configured your Terraform setup to use remote backends with Terraform Cloud.
+I've successfully configured your Terraform setup to use remote backends with Terraform Cloud and resolved the module path issues.
 Here's what was changed:

 ### 1. Updated Terraform Configuration Files

-Updated each environment's `main.tf` file to include the remote backend configuration:
+Updated each environment's `main.tf` file to include the remote backend configuration and inlined the module code:

 - **Dev Environment** (`/.aws/workspaces/services/dev/main.tf`): Uses workspace `bookie-dev`
 - **Staging Environment** (`/.aws/workspaces/services/staging/main.tf`): Uses workspace `bookie-staging`